chinanf-boy/github-cli-zh/src/manual/gh_help_reference.md

 -l, --label name           Add labels by name
 -m, --milestone name       Add the pull request to a milestone by name
-    --no-maintainer-edit   Disable maintainer's ability to modify pull request -p, --project name         Add the pull request to projects by name --recover string       Recover input from a failed run of create -r, --reviewer handle      Request reviews from people or teams by their handle -t, --title string         Title for the pull request
+    --no-maintainer-edit   Disable maintainer's ability to modify pull request -p, --project name         将 pull request 添加到 name 项目 --recover string       Recover input from a failed run of create -r, --reviewer handle      Request reviews from people or teams by their handle -t, --title string         Title for the pull request